-- Five advanced courses in a declared technical area of engineering or applied science.
-The fifteen technical concentrations are listed here. **Up to two technical courses may be applied from Engineering for Professionals per the advisers discretion.**
+- Five advanced courses in a declared technical track of engineering or applied science.
+The fifteen technical tracks are listed here. **Up to two courses may be applied from Engineering for Professionals per the advisers discretion.**

 - All MSEM students will participate in a cohort program, where all students in an entering class will take a suite of management courses with required courses taken as a cohort.
 All Management Cohorts begin anew in the fall semester.
 The Center for Leadership Education has constructed a program tailored to the needs of future engineering managers.

 Please refer to the MSEM Guide Book and Check Sheet